Symmetry-based computational search for novel binary and ternary 2D materials: Strategy

 The next step is the geometry optimization.
 Unfortunately, the initial structures are usually very far away from equilibrium, making structural optimization with DFT cumbersome.
+To increase the efficiency of our workflow we perform an intermediate geometry optimization step using a universal neural-network force-field~\cite{chen2022universal}. {In contrast to standard force fields that are usually trained to reproduce the potential energy surface of a specific system, universal neural network force fields describe all possible compounds.
+Of course, the objective of the latter is not to replace the former, that will be more precise but with a more limited applicability.
+Instead, they provide a reasonable description for all geometrical arrangements and chemical elements.
+Our model, trained using a transfer learning approach, has a median absolute error of 96~meV/atom for geometry optimizations.
+This is already a competitive value, suitable for describing 2D materials in this intermediate screening step.}

-To increase the efficiency of our workflow we decided, therefore, to perform an intermediate geometry optimization step using a universal neural-network force-field~\cite{chen2022universal}.
-At this point we remove from our dataset materials that are too thick (using a threshold of 7.5~\AA), predicted to be too unstable by the machine learning model (more than 600~meV/atom from the hull, corresponding approximately to twice the MAE of the original model), or that were already included in C2DB.
+At this point we remove from our dataset materials that are too thick (using a threshold of 7.5~\AA) {or that are} predicted to be too unstable by the machine learning model (more than 600~meV/atom from the hull, corresponding approximately to twice the MAE of the original model). {We also remove structures} that were already included in C2DB~\cite{gjerding2021recent} (excluding the very recent structures of Ref.~\onlinecite{Lyngby2022-us}).

-The use of machine learning force fields solves several technical problems: The pre-converged geometries are, in most cases, already quite good, only requiring a few steps of geometry optimization using DFT.
+The use of machine learning force fields resolves several technical problems: The pre-converged geometries are, in most cases, already quite good, only requiring a few steps of geometry optimization using DFT.
 They also allow us to discard many repeated and very high-energy structures.
 After the DFT geometry optimization we evaluate the distance to the convex hull of stability.
 We use the convex hull of Ref.~\onlinecite{Schmidt_2022_MC,Schmidt_2022} that is considerably larger than the one of the Materials Project~\cite{jain2013commentary}, in particular in what concerns the ternary (and quaternary) sector.
 Consequently, our distances to the hull are sometimes larger than in other 2D databases.

+{Note that besides thermodynamic stability, the issue of dynamical stability is a crucial factor for 2D materials, and should always be verified before a specific material is proposed for synthesis.
+A material is dynamically stable when it exhibits no imaginary phonon frequencies across the Brillouin zone.
+Unfortunately, the calculation of the phonon dispersion is extremely time-consuming, and even more so for 2D systems due to issues related to the vacuum required to treat the long-range part of the Coulomb interaction.~\cite{PhysRevB.96.075448} We also note that imaginary phonon frequencies could be an indication of a charge-density wave phase (at even lower formation energy) which we might be overlooking due to the use of unit cells with a limited number of atoms.}